OllieJones/index-wp-mysql-for-speed/readme.txt

 <h4>What is this all about?</h4>

 Where does WordPress store all that stuff that makes your site great?
 Where are your pages, posts, products, media, users, custom fields, metadata, and all your valuable content?
 All that data is in the [MySQL](https://www.mysql.com/) relational database management system.
-(Many hosting providers and servers use the [MariaDB](https://mariadb.org/) fork of the MySQL software; it works exactly the same as MySQL itself.)
+(Many hosting providers and servers use the [MariaDB](https://mariadb.org/) fork of the MySQL software; it works exactly the same way as MySQL itself.)

 As your site grows, your MySQL tables grow.
 Giant tables can make your page loads slow down, frustrate your users, and even hurt your search-engine rankings.
+And, bulk imports can take absurd amounts of time.
 What can you do about this?

 You can install and use a database cleaner plugin to get rid of old unwanted data and reorganize your tables.
 That makes them smaller, and therefore faster.
 That is a good and necessary task.
 That is not the task of this plugin.
 You can, if your hosting provider supports it, install and use a [Persistent Object Cache plugin](https://developer.wordpress.org/reference/classes/wp_object_cache/#persistent-cache-plugins) to reduce traffic to your database.
 That is not the task of this plugin either.